What is a Tracking Number?

 Terms:

-Recipient Person or company receiving the package.
+Recipient The person or company who receives the package.